 Enter your email below & we'll send it straight to your inbox!
 You will also receive other new recipes in your inbox weekly!

 5 Ingredient Peanut Butter Energy Bites

-These energy bites are no bake, super easy to make and take less than 10 minutes to put together.
+These energy balls are no bake, super easy to make and take less than 10 minutes to put together.
 Loaded with protein, fiber and healthy fats to keep you full and loaded with energy throughout the day.
 Made with only 5 ingredients: peanut butter, old fashioned oats, flax seed, honey and chocolate chips.
 Everything gets combined in one bowl.
 Best of all you never have to turn on the oven.

-You may have heard of these referred to as power balls, lactation bites or protein bites.
+You may have heard of these referred to as energy balls, lactation bites or protein bites.
 Either way they are a healthy 5 ingredient pick me up that is the perfect on the go snack to give you energy throughout the day.

 It’s hard to believe these 5 Ingredient Peanut Butter Bites are healthy.
 They taste more like dessert than a healthy protein bite.
 They also make a great breakfast or dessert when you are craving something sweet!

 “These are amazing!
 I make these balls all the time because I’m that obsessed with peanut butter.
 Always switching up the ingredients to give it a new kick 🙂” – Karen

 The best things about this energy bites recipe is that it is super versatile.
 If you do not have flax seed on hand substitute wheat germ.
 Try dark chocolate chips instead of semi-sweet.
 Add in shredded coconut, cranberries or cocoa powder.

 These Peanut Butter Energy Bites could easily pass as dessert.
 My batch lasted less than 24 hours.
 They are the perfect mix between a granola bar and cookie dough.
 Great to curb the afternoon munchies and the dreaded mid afternoon energy slump.
 If your craving chocolate try my Chocolate Peanut Butter Energy Bites!